Stoove/Hydrogen-Wavefunction/README.txt

 #
 # (6) Upload Compute_Ylm.m to complete functionality of package.
 (Dependency of Hwavfn.m)!
 #
+# (7) Write more general version of MixedHydrogenPDF2state.m which allows an arbitrary number of
+#     states and the corresponding relative phase factors.
+#
 #
 #####################################################################################################
 # The package includes